LennaHammer/English/EVP/out/words_adjective.md

 - dangerous chemicals
 - The men are armed and dangerous.
 - I've never played ice hockey - it's far too dangerous.
-- It's dangerous to take more than the recommended dose of medication.
+- It's dangerous `to` take more than the recommended dose of medication.

 ## 150. dark ## adjective
 /dɑrk/ NO LIGHT
 [A2]with little or no light
 - It was too dark to see properly.
-- What time does it get dark in the summer?
+- What time does it `get` dark in the summer?

 ## 151. dead ## adjective
 /ded/ NOT ALIVE
 [A2]not now alive
 - She's been dead for twenty years now.
-- The motorcyclist was dead on arrival at the hospital.
+- The motorcyclist was dead `on arrival` at the hospital.
-- He was found dead of a heart attack outside his house.
+- He was `found` dead of a heart attack outside his house.

 ## 152. deep ## adjective
 /diːp/ TOP TO BOTTOM
 [A2]having a long distance from the top to the bottom
-- a deep river/sea/lake
+- a deep `river/sea/lake`
 - The water's not deep here - look, I can touch the bottom.
-- The water's only ankle-/knee-/waist-deep, so we'll be able to get across the river easily.
+- The water's only `ankle-/knee-/waist-`deep, so we'll be able to get across the river easily.

 ## 153. digital ## adjective
 /ˈdɪdʒ.ət̬.əl/ SYSTEM